ealtili/Blog/Troubleshooting_Kubernetes.md.md

 hair out trying to figure out and meanwhile it's just a line endings.

- **2. Troubleshooting steps**
+ **2. Troubleshooting steps: Deployments, Pods then Status and Events**

-so the basic strategy I try and follow is first look at deployments then look at pods and for both of those two we're going to look at status and events and that's generally enough to cover all most of the scenarios when it comes to
+Basic strategy is first look at deployments then pods and for both of those two we're going to look at status and events and that's generally enough to cover all most of the scenarios when it comes to